eduardzapadinsky/social_network_app/README.md

 # Social Network App

-This is a sample social network app built with Django and Django REST framework.
+Welcome to the Social Network App, a sample social networking platform built with Django and Django REST framework.

+## Description

+This app provides a basic social networking experience where users can sign up, create posts, like and dislike posts, and view analytics about post likes.
+It includes features like user authentication, user activity tracking, and more.

 ## Installation